msupply-foundation/conforma-server/documentation/Database-Schema-Application.md

 ### application_section

 Sections of the application.
 It will point to the `template_section` that stores all the elements (questions) to be displayed.
-We required to have this records to have those associated to reviews, which are done per section of each application.
+We required to have this records to have those associated to reviews.

 The `application_id` links to the application.